 It’s an age-old question, to build or to buy?

 However, when you

 Time and resource strains

 You must also consider your internal skill sets and time.
-Building complex and dynamic scheduling capabilities that can accurately automate the appointment booking process and management is extremely time-intensive involving researching, designing the application and its architecture, developing, testing, deploying, training, and ongoing maintenance.
+Building complex and dynamic scheduling capabilities that can accurately automate the appointment booking process and management is

 Ongoing maintenance and support